-What does the blue text mean?
+What does the red text mean?

-The blue text within the model policy indicates a place to customize the policy to your school or locality.
-Please insert the appropriate information related to your school and your policy for the blue text.
+The red text within the model policy indicates a place to customize the policy to your school or locality.
+Please insert the appropriate information related to your school and your policy for the red text.